springer-math/Mathematics-of-Epidemics-on-Networks/docs/Examples.rst

 start with examples from the book
 `Mathematics of Epidemics on Networks: from Exact to Approximate Models`_.
 Then we give a few other examples.
-If none of these examples helps with the particular problem you are facing, `Submit an issue`_ and I'll try to help.
+If none of these examples helps with the particular problem you are facing, `Submit an issue`_ or go to `stackoverflow`_ and use the 'eon' tag.

+If you have an example you think would be useful here, please `submit an issue`_ or email me.

 Reproducing figures from "Mathematics of Epidemics on Networks"
 ---------------------------------------------------------------